 St Patrick's Day is surprisingly popular all over England.
-Despite the historic differences between the UK and Ireland and despite the looming fractures that, as of this writing, are still anticipated because of Brexit (occurring 12 days after St Patrick's Day), March 17 is a day when everyone celebrates their Irishness - real or imagined.
+Despite the historic differences between the UK and Ireland and despite the looming fractures that, as of this writing, are still anticipated because of Brexit (occurring January 31 2020 followed by a year-long transition period), March 17 is a day when everyone celebrates their Irishness - real or imagined.

 Because of the unusual arrangements between the UK and Ireland, even before the EU was created, Irish people from the Republic have always had the right to work and settle in the UK.
 As a result, many cities in England have large Irish communities that support big celebrations on Ireland's national day.

 St. Patrick's Day in London

-London turns St. Patrick's Day in to a weekend festival, from Friday through Sunday.
+London turns St. Patrick's Day into a weekend festival, from Friday through Sunday.
 There are performances and all kinds of Irish culture - from step dancing that rivals Riverdance to the latest crop of Irish stand-up comedians.
-It all culminates in a parade and festival - on Sunday (March 17 in 2019 - in Central London's big public spaces - Trafalgar Square and spilling out into Covent Garden and Leicester Square.
+It all culminates in a parade and festival - on Sunday (March 15 in 2020 - in Central London's big public spaces - Trafalgar Square and spilling out into Covent Garden and Leicester Square.

-In 2019, the London St. Patrick's Day Parade, including marching bands from Ireland and the UK, community groups, sports cubs, schools and street theater, heads out from Piccadilly at noon on Sunday.
+In 2019, the London St. Patrick's Day Parade - including marching bands from Ireland and the UK, community groups, sports clubs, schools and street theater - heads out from Piccadilly at noon on Sunday.
 You can usually register to march behind your Irish county's flag.
 The main festival takes place from noon to 6 p.m. in Trafalgar Square and features Irish music, culture, food and drink.
 More details of the parade and other festival features are posted as they are scheduled on the London St Patrick's Day website and the Visit London official page a few weeks before the event.

 St. Patrick's Day in Manchester

 St. Patrick's Day in Birmingham

-Birmingham goes all out for St. Patrick's Day, regularly attracting as many as 100,000 people for what the city claims is the "third biggest St. Patrick's Day Parade in the world."
-In 2019, as St Patrick's Day falls on a Sunday, the turnout is expected to be bigger than ever.
-As usual, the parade runs from noon to 2 p.m., March 11 on Digbeth High Street, setting out from Camp Hill roundabout.
+Birmingham goes all out for St. Patrick's Day, regularly attracting as many as 100,000 people for what the city claims is the "third-biggest St. Patrick's Day Parade in the world."
+Details were not fully published at the time of this writing (January 2020) but they don't change much from year to year.
+The parade usually runs from noon to 2 p.m., on Digbeth High Street, setting out from Camp Hill roundabout.